 - University writing requirement

 - Human Development

 Note: CNA certification is a prerequisite to NRSG 267, a sophomore nursing clinical course.
 Admitted students should have wireless laptop access.

 In the pre-nursing curriculum (one academic year), students complete at least 30 semester credits with courses in general chemistry, biochemistry, anatomy and physiology, and microbiology.
 These prerequisite courses can be taken at a variety of institutions.
 Undergraduate program plans have been developed for three campuses in the Marshfield area: UW-Stevens Point, UW-Marshfield/Wood County, and UW-Marathon County.
 Students must determine that courses they plan to take will transfer into UW-Eau Claire as equivalent to required courses.
 Students should contact Dr. Rachel Merkel (see contact information listed on this page) before beginning their course work to plan for integration and equivalency of the courses required at UW-Eau Claire.
 The program plans are developed for full-time study; however, pre-nursing courses can be completed as a part-time student.

 The professional curriculum includes 60 credits in nursing courses (in three academic years).
-Students under faculty supervision gain experience in places such as hospitals, community/public health agencies, ambulatory care facilities, schools, and nursing homes.
+Students under faculty supervision gain experience in places such as hospitals, short-term rehabilitation facilities, community/public health agencies, ambulatory care facilities, schools, and nursing homes.
 Students must be full-time while completing the professional curriculum.
 Students at the Marshfield site receive the same high quality education as those enrolled at the main campus in Eau Claire.

 Special Admission Guidelines